 - Albany Law Review: Member, Editorial Board; Note & Comment Editor; Author, "School Choice Vouchers and the Establishment Clause."
 58 Alb.
 L. Rev. 543 (1994)

 - State University College at Geneseo (B.A., cum laude, 1992)

-- New York State Bar Association (Litigation Section, Municipal Law Section, Labor & Employment Law Section)
+- New York State Bar Association: Commercial & Federal Litigation Section, Labor & Employment Law Section, Local & State Government Law Section

 - New York State Academy of Trial Lawyers

-- SUNY Geneseo Legal Studies Award Advisory Council
+- SUNY Geneseo: Legal Studies Award Advisory Council, Rochester Advocate

-Peter resides in Penfield with his wife and two children.
-In his spare time, Peter enjoys mountain biking and backpacking.
+A Rochester native, Peter resides in Penfield with his wife and two children.
+In his spare time, Peter enjoys Taekwondo, mountain biking and hiking with his family.
+Peter anticipates testing for his first degree black belt before the end of 2020.
 Although he has only climbed 24 of the Adirondack High Peaks, his goal is to eventually climb all 46 peaks.